 7 Components of a Business Data Breach Defense Plan

 Most businesses have confidential information stored, such as client or employee addresses, phone numbers, social security numbers, dates of birth or credit card information.
 A data breach could result in theft of client or employee confidential information.
 Individuals, known as hackers, may try to gain unauthorized access to private business or client data.
 The unauthorized intrusion could result in the viewing or stealing of confidential data.
 It is important that businesses have a data breach defense plan ready to take quick action.
-The following seven components should be included in a business data breach defense plan.

 - Appoint a Breach Response Team: One person from each department should be assigned to the response team.
 Be sure to include management leaders, security personnel, human resources, IT staff, customer service and public relations representatives on the breach response team.
 The breach response team leader should be in charge of coordinating the company’s response efforts.
 List names and contact information for each person appointed to the breach response team in the defense plan.